DAcodedBEAT/immich-public-proxy/docs/troubleshooting.md

 TTL is set to respect the origin.
 If the rule overrides the Edge TTL, Cloudflare ignores that header and you need the bypass rule.

-I use Linux/Android, so this project is tested with BrowserStack for Apple/Windows devices.

 ## Link previews show `http://` or a private IP

 The gallery itself uses relative URLs, so it works behind any reverse proxy.
 The one place IPP needs a fully qualified